karabunar/emotion/README.md

 3. Emotion analysis: Utilize the system's analysis and visualization tools to gain insights into passenger emotions, enabling improvements in passenger experience and satisfaction.

-## Contributing

-Contributions to the Passenger Emotion Recognition System for Autonomous Public Transport project are welcome!
-If you have any ideas, suggestions, or improvements, please feel free to fork this repository and submit a pull request with your changes.

-When contributing, please adhere to the following guidelines:

-- Clearly describe the purpose and functionality of your contributions.
-- Provide comprehensive documentation and usage instructions.
-- Include any necessary configuration files or datasets.

-We appreciate any contributions that enhance the functionality and usability of the Passenger Emotion Recognition System.

 ## License